billy-mosse/jconsume/README.md

 **MST**

 This is a real world program!
+It's part of the Jolden benchmark.

 Go to java-project and just run the following command: